Thomas Barbour Bryan: Mayoral campaigns and activism during the Civil War

-A strong unionist, during the American Civil War, Bryan funded a company of the 105th Infantry Regiment of Illinois Volunteers in the Civil War, named the "Bryan's Blues".
+A strong unionist, during the Civil War, Bryan funded a company of the 105th Infantry Regiment of Illinois Volunteers in the Civil War, named the "Bryan's Blues".
 He was a member of the Union Defense Committee.
 He was also president of the Northwestern Sanitary Fair, an event held in 1865 along the Chicago lakefront which raised more than $300,000 for Union soldiers.
 Interestingly, his wife had incidentally been in the company of Confederate Army general Robert E. Lee, a relative of hers by marriage, just days before the breakout of the Civil War.

+Post-war and Great Chicago Fire

 Bryan served in leadership roles for numerous Chicago organizations.
 From 1865 until 1906, Bryan served as president of the Chicago Soldiers' Home, which he also had helped to found.
 He was president of the Union League Club of Chicago.

 In 1870, Bryan leased Bryan Hall to Richard M. Hooley for a period of five years, for $21,000 per year.
 It was renamed the Hooley Opera House.

-In 1871, Bryan and his wife Jennie gave 30 acres of land to the German Evangelical Synod of the Northwest for a seminary, which would eventually become Elmhurst University.

 In the Great Chicago Fire of 1871, Bryan lost $2 million, with one significant part of this being the loss of his music hall in the fire.
 After the fire, he provided a number of people displaced with refuge at Byrd's Nest.
 Bryan was involved in helping revive the city after the fire.
 Shortly before the fire Bryan had founded the Federal Savings Bank and Safe Depository, also known as the Fidelity Safe Depository.
 Despite the burning of its building, the vaults and safes were intact, and their contents survived the fire.
 Bryan rebuilt a new structure for the institution quickly after the fire.
 He purchased the metal from the Chicago Court House Bell which he used to fashion an alarm for his company, selling the rest to H.S.
 Everhart & Company which commissioned the U.S. Mint to strike commemorative medals from the metal.

+District of Columbia and Colorado

 From December 3, 1877, through July 1, 1878, Bryan served as Commissioner of the District of Columbia.
 During this brief period, he and his wife briefly lived in Washington, D.C.

 In 1878, Bryan stepped-down as president of Graceland Cemetery, turning over the presidency to his nephew Bryan Lathrop.

 For a period of time, he and his wife moved to Colorado.
 At the time of the 1880 United States census, he was recorded as residing in Clear Creek County, Colorado.

-Bryan fell victim to what ultimately turned out to be a scam run by H. H. Holmes, a man who was later discovered to be a serial killer.
-He lost more than $9,000 after becoming involved in Holmes's scam "A.B.C.
-Copier Company" at the advice of Bryan's associate Fred Nind.
-Holmes would fraudulently use Bryan's name on the papers of this and a number of other scam companies.
+In the later 1880s, Bryan located his personal officers in Chicago's Home Insurance Building.